Brennan0/HW-KBD67/README.md

 * I couldn't use pins 16 and 17 because resin had gotten into the holes and cured lol

 ![IMG_0033](https://github.com/Brennan0/HW-KBD67/assets/51968218/f8b8e091-676d-42ae-8064-d00ac5af5ea1)
 * This image shows my testing for each switch.
-The top 2 rows didn't work since there was too much voltage drop as a result of the diodes being soldered in series. :( Don't make the mistake of soldering in seriese as you will need to resolder all the diodes to a main wire.
+The top 2 rows didn't work since there was too much voltage drop as a result of the diodes being soldered in series. :( Don't make the mistake of soldering in series as you will need to resolder all the diodes to a main wire.

 ## Final Assembly
 For this board, I only used a plate and the case.
 There was actually no space on the plate I got for plate mounted stabilizers so I just didn't use stabilizers lol.
 The only major key that had a noticable impact on the missing stabilizers was the space bar.
 So I just put a shorter modifier as a place holder.